 Fish, bat deaths and fruit cooking from the inside

 The high temperatures are taking an increasing toll on the country’s flora and fauna.
-In the Murray-Darling River Basin across the southeast, more than a million dead fish have been washed up on the banks.
+In the Murray-Darling River Basin across the southeast, more than a million dead fish have washed up on the banks.

 But environmental activists have blamed the mass deaths on poor management of the river system by state and federal governments, alleging mass consumption of water by farmers was leaving too little for fish to survive.